-Physicians and health care institutions have an ethical and professional obligation to strive for continuous quality improvement of services and patient safety.
+Physicians and health care institutions have an ethical and professional obligation to strive for continuous quality improvement of services and patient safety, as stated in particular in WMA International Code of Medical Ethics, the Lisbon Declaration on the Rights of the Patient and the Resolution on Standardisation in Medical Practice and Patient Safety.
 These guidelines are intended to articulate the ethical grounds for these obligations and to strengthen quality review practices.